History of Munich: Postwar Munich

-Munich was the site of the 1972 Summer Olympics, during which Israeli athletes were massacred by Palestinian terrorists (see Munich massacre), when terrorist gunmen from the Palestinian "Black September" group took hostage members of the Israeli Olympic team.
-A rescue attempt by the West German government was unsuccessful and resulted in the deaths of the eleven Israeli hostages, five of the terrorists, and one German police officer.
+During the 1972 Summer Olympics 11 Israeli athletes were murdered by Palestinian terrorists in the Munich massacre, when gunmen from the Palestinian "Black September" group took hostage members of the Israeli Olympic team.

 Several games of the 1974 World Cup were also held in the city, including the German triumph against the Netherlands in a legendary final.
 Several games of the 2006 World Cup were also held in Munich.